apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.isDayLightSavingsTime.md

 Quick Example
 -------------

-In the case during the summer when the browser is set to a DST-enabled timezone, this should display a popup dialog with text similar to "dst: true".
+During the summer, and if the browser is set to a DST-enabled timezone, this should display a popup dialog with text similar to `dst: true`:

     navigator.globalization.isDayLightSavingsTime(
       new Date(),